 “RACER [Trust] promised us jobs and they’re obligated by their contract to put communities in position where they can do most with their plants,” said Matthew Linn, a parish commissioner.

 Linn pins blame on RACER for bringing Elio Motors and Lichter to the table in Caddo Parish.
-RACER’s mission statement, he points out, is to work “attract prospective buyers” for the old GM plants to “create new jobs and new economic growth on these properties.”
+RACER’s mission statement, he points out, is to work to “attract prospective buyers” for the old GM plants to “create new jobs and new economic growth on these properties.”

 After several years, in which the Caddo Parish plant has sat more or less vacant, it’s obvious RACER hasn’t fulfilled that promise, Linn said.